Weldome new UA international students! This page will guide you through selecting and registering for your Foundations Writing Courses.

 I have been taking classes at CESL (Center for English as a Second Language).
 Do I have to take the Writing Placement Questionnaire?

-Yes--all newly-admitted students must take the Writing Placement Questionnaire, even CESL students.
+Yes.
+All newly-admitted students must take the Writing Placement Questionnaire, even students from the Center for English as a Second Language.
 Your language skills may have improved and changed through this program, and the questionnaire will help us determine the best placement for you.

 I am a visiting student.
 Do I have to take first-year composition before taking upper-division English classes?